[This Bible Study starts here. And remember that my answers to some of the questions are in [brackets].]

 They lived for the eternal, not the temporary.
 They lived for the Lord, not for themselves.

-Jesus modeled this kind of trust and humility and faith for us in the garden of Gethsemane.
+Jesus modeled the right kind of trust and humility and faith in the garden of Gethsemane.
 In His humanness, He desperately wanted to live, to not go to the cross.
 He pleaded with God three times to “take the cup” of suffering from Him.
 And yet in the end, even though things didn’t go the way He wanted, He still trusted and loved the Father enough to say, “Not my will, but Yours be done.”

 He had enough faith in the Father to accept the hard times, to embrace the “no” answer, and to let His life – good times and difficult times, blessings and sacrifices – bring God glory.
 Can we expect to do any less?